 After successful verification, you’ll have

-marblerun-intermediate.pem in your directory which you can choose to use for your application, depending on use case.
+marblerun-intermediate.pem in your directory.
 In case you want to pin against specific versions of your application, using the intermediate CA as a trust anchor is a good choice.
-If this is not a critical issue for you, you can pin against the root CA in which case different versions of your application can talk with each other, though you may not be able to launch them if they do not meet the minimum
+Else you can pin against the root CA in which case different versions of your application can talk with each other, though you may not be able to launch them if they do not meet the minimum

 SecurityVersion specified in your original or updated Manifest.

 Establishing trust with the service mesh allows you to verify the deployed Manifest in the second step.

 Using the CLI you can get the Manifest’s signature aka its sha256 hash:

 marblerun manifest get $MARBLERUN -o manifest-signature.json cat manifest-signature.json | jq '.data.ManifestSignature' --raw-output

 Compare this against your local version of the Manifest: